Sjord/Sjord.github.io/_posts/2018-08-19-authorization-header-and-cors.md

 ### By the application

-Instead of letting the browser handle authentication, it is possible to send an Authorization header with a request from JavaScript by just specifying the name and value of th header.
+Instead of letting the browser handle authentication, it is possible to send an Authorization header with a request from JavaScript by just specifying the name and value of the header.
 It works just like any other header.

 One of these if the header `Access-Control-Allow-Credentials`, which allows authentication information such as cookies, authorization headers and client certificates in a cross-origin request.
 Another response header that can be used is `Access-Control-Allow-Headers`, which can be used to whitelist the Authorization header.